 Bonus Points: This degree from this institution opens doors!

 Requirements: 60 units of work, including courses, seminars and research credit.
 At least 24 of the 60 units must be formal graduate course work (lectures or seminars).
+Following the completion of core courses, students may choose one of the following four areas in which to focus their elective courses:

 Bonus Points: You are prepared, and profoundly marketable, for a career in the biomedical field.